All events by most recent

 There is also a ‘pay what you can’ option, please email hello@pimlicomusicalfoundation.org.uk for details.

 You will receive an email with your tickets, ready to scan at the door.
-You can buy your tickets here.
+Online tickets are now closed.
+You can buy tickets on the door with card or cash.

 About

 This five-movement cantata, scored for children’s choir, adult choir, violin and piano, vividly depicts Nujeen’s journey through chorales, rhythmic spoken sections, body percussion, and violin melodies infused with Middle-Eastern colours.
-The concert will open with music from Syrian guest musicians and conclude with music by J. S. Bach, representing Nujeen’s arrival in Germany.
 The book tells the true story of Nujeen Mustafa, a young girl with cerebral palsy who braves inconceivable odds to travel in her wheelchair from Syria in search of a new life.
-The story recounts the details of her childhood and disability, as well as the specifics of her harrowing journey across the Mediterranean to Greece and finally to Germany to seek an education and the medical treatment she needs.
+The story recounts the details of her childhood and disability, as well as the specifics of her journey across the Mediterranean to Greece and finally to Germany to seek an education and the medical treatment she needs.

 With special thanks to: (Patrons) Mr Gavin Hall, Susan Bulmer, Lady Diana Brittan, Alexandra (Julie) Easton, Ms Laura Ayn Holleman, Angela Bunbury, Alan Cole, Mary Pearson, Dr George Gross, (Nightingales) Mr Ralph Allwood, Dr Stephen Richard Sklaroff, Eve White, Mrs Elizabeth Bennett, Sandie Dawe, Roger Lloyd, John Ridley, Jude Goffe, Debbie Speed, Lucy Taylor, Michael Wade, (Robins) Laurence Hemming, James Le Fanu, Katherine Rimell, Lady Maiko Rothermere, Carolyn Leigh, Marcus Perry, Tamara Oppenheimer, Philip Griffin, Michael Crane, Peter Leon, Peter Lilley, Marion Parsons, Capucine de Hennin, Mr Peter Watkins, Andrew Mitchell, Chantal Brown, Felicity Rice, Simon Clark